-The primary communication method for the non-urban Missouri health care coalition is Juvare's EMResource and eICS platforms and the secondary communication is MOSWIN radios.
+The primary communication method for the Nonurban Missouri Healthcare Coalition is Juvare's EMResource and eICS platforms and the secondary communication is MOSWIN radios.
 However, there are numerous modes of communication available to anyone at any time.
-During emergency situations, communication systems may become overloaded because of an increased need for messaging, and a system failure can occur as a result.
+If alternate systems are being used, the HCC will make every attempt to notify members of this change using available alternative communication systems (see list below).
+During emergency situations, communication systems may become overloaded because of an increased need for messaging, and a system failure can occur as a result

-All coalition members have access to and have shared the necessary landline telephone, cellular telephone and email contact information for inclusion on the coalition contact information roster.
+All coalition members have access to and have shared the necessary landline telephone, cellular telephone and email contact information for inclusion in eICS and updated annually through the HCC Member Information Form.

-Following are the various modes of communication available to the Healthcare Coalition.
+Following are the various modes of communication available to the HCC.